This post may contain affiliate links (read more)

 When you have children, it’s very easy for every room in your house to suddenly resemble the local playgroup!
 Toys can easily get out of control, particularly with people buying gifts.
 It’s important to create a system that works for you and your home and ensure that everything has a place otherwise you’ll end up with toys everywhere – which is not what you really want for your living space when you come to settle down and relax once the kids are asleep.

-Elise is not overly interested in toys – she much prefers to be ‘doing’ and ‘exploring’.
+Elise doesn’t show much interest in toys – she much prefers to be ‘doing’ and ‘exploring’.
 When I’m carrying out household tasks she’ll follow along behind and try to get involved.
 When I empty the dirty washing basket, she’ll pick up the clothes off the floor and put them into the washing machine.
 If I’m hoovering, she’ll follow along behind with her toy mop or sweeping brush.
 And if I’m cleaning the kitchen, she’ll grab herself a duster and ‘clean’ the floor.
 All of this is great – long may it last!
 But then again, other times she’ll be in cupboards and drawers and pulling everything out – so swings and roundabouts I guess!

 Despite this, she still seems to have amassed quite the toy collection.
 So it was important for me to make sure all these toys have a home and we have a system in place for dealing with new stuff coming in and getting rid of old stuff.